A 112-acre theme park destination. 50 years in the making.

 Any major change requires approval from the City of Santa Clara.

-This is a public decision.
+This is a public decision, not a done deal.

 If enough people speak up, the outcome can change.